 The weather in the White Mountains is ideal.
 At 7,000 feet, the air is crisp and pure, the clear nighttime ski arrayed with the majestic beauty of the Milky Way.
 Summer time temperatures are in the comfortable 70’s and 80’s.
 The winters are brisk, but never severe.

 Each of the ten acre parcels is blanketed with a rich mantle of towering ponderosa pines and live oaks, providing both privacy and seclusion for each parcel’s prime building sites.
 A prominent ridge line crossing through tracts 1, 2, & 3 offers tree top elevated views of the surrounding forest wilderness.
 Each parcel borders the scenic natural landscapes 1,681,000 acre White Mountain Apache reservation wilderness.
-Zoning allows for additional splits for investment or estate planning purposes.
 There are no CC&R’s and there is no homeowners association to contend with.
 Zoning prohibits the use of travel trailers and RV’s as permanent residences.
 Local building ordinances apply.

 No qualifying seller financing is available with as little as 10% down.

 10 Acre Forested Estates

 Tract 4: $350,000

 1st 5 Years